 - Since it’s a vegan recipe I have used coconut milk for the creaminess but you can also use heavy cream or milk instead.

-- I have used dried fenugreek leaves at the end of the curry which is purely optional.
+- In the curry, I have used dried fenugreek leaves at the end of the curry which is purely optional.

 - I have used canola oil for the recipe but you can also use coconut oil instead.